FIWARE/tutorials.Entity-Relationships/README.md

 ]'
 ```

-Now when the shelf information is requested again, the response has changed and includes a new property
+Now when the devcie information is requested again, the response has changed and includes a new property
 `controllingAsset`, which has been added in the previous step.

 #### :five: Request: